2006 World Series: Broadcasting

-The World Series was televised in the United States by Fox, with Joe Buck and Tim McCarver as the booth announcers.
+The World Series was televised in the United States by Fox, with play-by-play announcer Joe Buck (who was the Cardinals' local television announcer during the regular season) and former Cardinals catcher Tim McCarver as the color analyst.
 The starting time for each television broadcast was 8:00 pm EDT/7:00 pm CDT.

-On radio, the Series was broadcast nationally by ESPN Radio, with Jon Miller and Joe Morgan announcing.
+On radio, the series was broadcast nationally by ESPN Radio, with Jon Miller and Joe Morgan announcing.
 Locally, Dan Dickerson and Jim Price called the Series for the Tigers on WXYT-AM in Detroit (with retired longtime Tiger announcer Ernie Harwell returning to call the second inning of Game 1), while Mike Shannon and John Rooney called it for the Cardinals on KTRS-AM in St. Louis.
 Per contractual obligation, the non-flagship stations on the teams' radio networks carried the ESPN Radio broadcasts.

-John Rooney had broadcast the 2005 World Series for the Chicago White Sox, and thus became the first announcer to call back-to-back World Series championships as an employee of different teams.
+Rooney had broadcast the 2005 World Series for the Chicago White Sox, and thus became the first announcer to call back-to-back World Series championships as an employee of different teams.

-Fox aired commercials supporting and opposing the Missouri Constitutional Amendment during the game.

 Ratings

 The ratings for the 2006 World Series were considered concerning at the time.
-The ratings for Games 1, 3, and 4 were the lowest rated Games 1, 3, and 4 in World Series history.
+The ratings for Games 1, 3, and 4 were the lowest rated Games 1, 3, and 4 in series history.
 Game 1, at 8.0, set the record for the lowest rated World Series game of all time (the 9.4 rating in Game 1 of the 2002 World Series was the prior lowest).
 The series overall averaged 10.1, sinking below the 11.1 of the 2005 World Series to become the lowest-rated World Series of all time.

 However, those numbers look differently today, considering the performances of many of the World Series following 2006.
 Subsequent series have set new records for low viewership.
 The 2023 World Series currently has the lowest rated Games 1, 2, 3, and 4, in the process averaging the lowest rating (4.7) of any series.
 Since 2006, only four series (2007, 2009, 2016, and 2017) have outdone the 2006 World Series' ratings.